chargebyte/chargebyte-docs/docs/source/everest_charging_stack.rst

 for storing EVerest error events in a database file.
 The location of the database file can be defined via a configuration parameter.

+**DummyTokenProvider** (`view on GitHub <https://github.com/EVerest/everest-core/tree/main/modules/DummyTokenValidator>`__)

+This module listens to AuthRequired event from evse_manager module and then publishes one token.

+**DummyTokenValidator** (`view on GitHub <https://github.com/EVerest/everest-core/tree/main/modules/DummyTokenValidator>`__)

+This module always returning the same configured token validation result for every token.
+The validation result is a configuration key in the manifest of the module.

+**CbSystem** (`view on GitHub <https://github.com/chargebyte/everest-chargebyte/tree/main/modules/CbSystem>`__)

+This module is an adaptation of the "`System <https://github.com/EVerest/everest-core/tree/main/modules/System>`_" module in EVerest.
+It implements the "`system <https://github.com/EVerest/everest-core/blob/main/interfaces/system.yaml>`__" interface and, like the :code:`System` module, is responsible for performing system-wide operations but tailored for chargebyte's hardware platforms.
+The use of this module depends on the specific use case, such as if OCPP is required.
+In such cases, the :code:`CbSystem` module is responsible for executing commands from OCPP e.g. :code:`UpdateFirmware`.

 **OCPP** (`view on GitHub <https://github.com/EVerest/everest-core/tree/main/modules/OCPP>`__)

 This module implements and integrates OCPP 1.6 support within EVerest.